 Under Executive Order (EO) 12866 (58 FR 51735, October 4, 1993), this proposal is a “significant regulatory action” because it was deemed to raise novel legal or policy issues.
 Accordingly, EPA submitted this action to the Office of Management and Budget (OMB) for review under Executive Orders 12866 and 13563 (76 FR 3821, January 21, 2011) and any changes made in response to interagency recommendations have been documented in the docket for this action.

 B. Paperwork Reduction Act

 This action does not impose any new information collection burden.
 The application, recordkeeping, and reporting requirements have already been established under previous critical use exemption rulemakings.
-This rule does propose to remove requirements related to the recordkeeping and reporting of critical stock allowances which would decrease the information collection burden.
+This rule Start Printed Page 13015does propose to remove requirements related to the recordkeeping and reporting of critical stock allowances which would decrease the information collection burden.
 The Office of Management and Budget (OMB) has previously approved the information collection requirements contained in the existing regulations at 40 CFR part 82 under the provisions of the Paperwork Reduction Act, 44 U.S.C.
 3501 et seq. and has assigned OMB control number 2060-0482.
 The OMB control numbers for EPA's regulations in 40 CFR are listed in 40 CFR part 9.